-This Local Area Work Agreement (LAWA) provides arrangements for the payment of an annual performance bonus and changes to hours of work for those staff working within the Footpath Maintenance Team (the Team).
+This Local Area Work Agreement (LAWA) provides arrangements for changes to the hours of work for those staff working within the Footpath Construction Team (the Team).

 Council acknowledges the active involvement and participation of the Team in accepting greater responsibility and accountability for improving Council efficiency and productivity through the changes made to improve their work methods practices, quality and productivity.